 Your term policy will stop providing coverage when the term ends.
 If you want to renew your policy after the 20 or 30 year term ends – your situation might not be favorable.
 Your age alone might make the cost of insurance too much.

 When you enter the older ages of life (after age 65), it starts to become much more difficulty to secure term life insurance.
 The majority of life insurance companies do not provide policies at these ages.
 The ones that do are often limited and expensive.

 How to use term life insurance

 Here are some popular examples of how term life insurance is used.

 - Budget: If you are on a strict budget and need life insurance coverage, term life will be the better option because permanent life insurance will cost more.

 - Breadwinner: When you’re the sole breadwinner of your household.
 You’ll be able to secure a much higher death benefit with term in order to protect your loved ones for your specific budget.

 Learn about life insurance

 Thank you for reading our article, Advantages and disadvantages of term life insurance.
 Hopefully you’ve learned a little more about term insurance benefits and drawbacks.
 Do you know any other term life insurance disadvantages or advantages?
-Leave a comment below!
+Please leave a comment below!

 Also, read up on the best life insurance companies and learn more about who can offer the best life insurance deals.
 You’ll find helpful articles and get life insurance buying tips in order to make a smart life insurance purchase.